 The mission of the Alabama Association for Gifted Children is to provide leadership, and support to assist educators, parents, and community partners in meeting the educational affective needs of gifted children and youth in Alabama.

-The Alabama Association for Gifted Children (AAGC) is a non-profit, tax-exempt organization of parents, educators, and community stakeholders working together to advocate for education that meets the unique academic and affective needs
+The Alabama Association for Gifted Children (AAGC) is an organization of parents, educators, and community stakeholders working together to advocate for education that meets the unique academic and affective needs of gifted children and youth in Alabama.
+AAGC is a state affiliate of the National Association of Gifted Children (NAGC).

 In February of 1995, a group of educators, University professors, coordinators and teachers of gifted education, and the Alabama State Department Specialist in gifted education came together to discuss the need to establish an Alabama